Preventing Spam in WPForms

 Enable minimum time to submit option

-Next, enter a value in the timer field that appears.
+To do so, enter a value in the Minimum time to submit field.
 This value is in seconds and would apply to users filling out the form.

 Set the timer